Wereflyers/spring-integration-app/README.md

 #### main
 The project is divided into 3 modules.
 Communication between modules is set up.
 Messaging is configured using a xml file as part of the Spring framework configuration.
 #### develop
-This branch has the most complex structure:
+This branch has the following structure:
 1. Spring Boot
 2. Maven
 3. Spring integration
 4. Rest Controller
 5. Custom validator for Request body
 6. Postman tests
+#### rabbit
+This branch implements RabbitMQ to coordinate microservices.

 ## Installation
 *Install Java 11, Maven